sumitroajiprabowo/window-door-sensor-tuya/README.md

 - Cost-benefit analysis
 - Migration from polling to MQTT

+### New: MQTT OpenHub Implementation (Recommended)
+We have added a new, more robust MQTT implementation using Tuya's OpenHub API.
+This is now the recommended way to use MQTT since it works better with standard libraries and offers dynamic credential management.

+See [MQTT_QUICKSTART.md](MQTT_QUICKSTART.md) for the new guide.

 **Recommendation:** If your door opens less than 1x per day and you need instant alerts, MQTT is worth the investment.

 ## Pulsar WebSocket Real-Time Monitoring (ACTIVE)